 Improving education and awarenessFurther detail

-Environmental awareness programmes targetting youth from secondary schools and the communities at large:
+Environmental awareness programmes targeting youth from secondary schools and the communities at large:

 - 5 days residential course for students from secondary schools bordering the concessions: 12 children and their teacher come to the environmental education center and go on safari to learn about conservation and critical environmental issues such as deforestation, soil erosion, waste management and water conservation that affect their communities.
 After the course, these students return to their local schools and communities where they become agents of change - the catalysts for developing conservation clubs, planting indigenous trees, addressing soil erosion...

-→ more than 2000 youths visited the environmental education center and more than half are now participating in school environmental clubs.
+→ more than 2000 youths visited the environmental education centre and more than half are now participating in school environmental clubs.